 A Closer Look

 Elementary Educators are required to teach at least 20 health lessons a year.
-We recommend teachers teach about 3 lessons in each of the 7 health categories:
+We recommend teachers teach 3 or more lessons in each of the 7 health categories:

 - Mental and Emotional Health

 - Personal and Community Health

 - Alcohol Tobacco and other Drugs

 For more information about what is assessed at each grade level, visit the Standards-Based Report Card page